 The shares of our common stock are quoted on the OTCQB marketplace under the symbol "SKLN.QB."
-On January 23, 2015, the last reported sale price per share for our common stock as reported by the OTCQB marketplace was \$5.25.
+We have applied to list our common stock and warrants on The NASDAQ Capital Market under the symbols "SKLN" and "SKLNW," respectively.
+On November 21, 2014, the last reported sale price per share for our common stock as reported by the OTCQB marketplace was \$9.00.